Our Life-Changing Story

 Our Purpose-Driven Mission

-Thanks to your continued support, Ray Graham Association provides a loving community, stability, and personal care, for people with disabilities.
+Thanks to your continued support, RGA provides a loving community, stability, and personal care, for people with disabilities.
 Our goal is to empower people to:

-- Grow their future through neighborhood living, life-skills training, and employment opportunities.
+• Grow their future through neighborhood living, life-skills training, and employment opportunities; and

-If you want to learn more about Ray Graham Association services, you can email ProgramServices@RayGraham.org or call 630-620-2222.
+If you want to learn more about Ray Graham Association services, visit What We Do.

 Our Person-Centered Ethos

 A person-centered culture does not only involve people with disabilities, however.
-We work hard to support everyone who loves and cares for each person in our community, including their families and their support staff.
+We work hard to support everyone who loves and cares for our community, including families and support staff.
 We advocate with Illinois legislators for a fairly compensated direct support workforce while sharing innovative practices with other providers through the Illinois Self Advocacy Alliance.
-Thank you for being a part of this life-saving and life-giving ethos.

 Our Ground-Breaking Namesake

 J. Ray Graham (1898-1961) was a lifelong public servant.
 Before being appointed the state’s first Director of Special Education, he was an educator, administrator, and superintendent for various Illinois school districts.
-Innovative and pioneering, he advocated for people with disabilities as a civil servant and expert lecturer.
+Innovative and pioneering, he advocated for people with disabilities as a civil servant, expert lecturer, and president of the International Council for Exceptional Children and the National Association of State Directors and Supervisors of Special Education.